thedynamiclinker/sudocode/bin/reboot.md

 1: What was that bit about reboot magic?

-0: Maybe you should make sure you can use the syscall first.
+0: Maybe you should try the prayer and see if the answer comes to you.

+1: Do you have to talk like this?

+0: Yes.
+Use the syscall.
+In assembly.
+I'll explain the magic bits after.

 1: Ok so if we didn't have a reboot command...